-This massive cathedral, situated across from Rockefeller Center on Fifth Avenue, is the largest Catholic cathedral in the United States.
-With its two soaring 330-foot spires, St. Patrick's Cathedral is also one of the city's most spectacular architectural sights.
+This massive cathedral, situated across from Rockefeller Center on Fifth Avenue is regarded as one of the largest Catholic cathedrals in the United States.
+With its soaring 140-foot (43 meters) spires, St. Patrick's Cathedral is also one of the city's most spectacular architectural sights.
 Construction on the neo-gothic structure had started in 1850 and completed in 1878.
-Inside, it boasts a seating capacity of 2,500, numerous altars and stained glass windows, and a giant organ with over 7,300 pipes.
+Inside, it boasts of numerous altars and stained glass windows, and a giant organ with over 7,300 pipes.
 Services are held throughout the day, and many New Yorkers stop in for a moment of serenity in their otherwise hectic lives.

 The Top of the Rock observation deck adds to the many facets of the Rockefeller Center's international appeal, which already include a seasonal ice skating rink, NBC Studios and the famous Christmas tree.
 The Top of the Rock observation deck sits serenely on the 70th floor of Rockefeller Center.
 With incredible views of Central Park, Times Square, the Brooklyn Bridge, and northern Manhattan, you'll be offered a more peaceful look at the bustling city below.
 Wile away the hours soaking in a gorgeous sunset or experiencing the interactive, multimedia exhibits.
 The innovative ticket reservation system claims to guarantee a comfortable atmosphere that is never overcrowded.

 Established in the year 1928, Temple Beth-El is a Reform synagogue.
 This synagogue is one of the oldest in the Great Neck area.
 This old congregation is home to hundreds of families.
 In addition to weekly services and sermons, they also host prayers for Shabbat and other occasions.
 They also organize events and activities to help the youth pursue Jewish literacy.